artonge/FLAP/system/docs/install.md

 ## First start

-You can now start FLAP for the first time:
+You can now start FLAP for the first time.
+Run the following command as root:

 ```bash
 flapctl start
 ```
+> [!ERROR]
+> If you see an error like: `/usr/bin/flapctl: line 13: FLAP_DIR: unbound variable`, try to open a new terminal.

 - If you are on the same network than your server: go to <http://flap.local>.
 - If your server is not on your network, you will need to setup your domain name and the first user in the terminal.